-Also, if you owned the business prior to the marriage, it will need to be determined if the business is a marital asset.
-If it is, then we will then need to calculate your spouse’s share interest in the business.
+Also, if you owned the business before the marriage, it will need to be determined if the business is a marital asset.
+We will need to calculate your spouse's shared interest in the business if it is.

-Depending upon whether you are looking to sell the business or continue to run the business post-divorce, our experienced Texas Divorce lawyers can help you develop the right arrangement with your spouse.
-This can be accomplished through a buy-out, sale, annuitized settlement or another distributive arrangement.
+Whether you are looking to sell the business or continue to run the business post-divorce, our experienced Texas Divorce lawyers can help you develop the right arrangement with your spouse.
+This can be accomplished through a buy-out, sale, annuitized settlement, or another distributive arrangement.

-If you receive stock options as part of your employment compensation, then you can understand the complexities involved in distributing these assets in a divorce matter.
+If you receive stock options as part of your employment compensation, you can understand the complexities of distributing these assets in a divorce matter.
 Our attorneys will analyze your stock options to identify the grant date and vesting schedule to determine which assets are subject to equitable distribution.

 Your settlement agreement may include a constructive trust to address the tax effects of your stock option distribution.
 It can also safeguard all post-judgment options while still protecting your pre-distribution interests and rights.

-If you have acquired retirement assets such as a 401k, 403B, IRA, etc., before or during your marriage then these accounts may be subject to equitable distribution in your divorce.
-A common misconception when going through a divorce is that if the account is maintained in your exclusive name then your spouse has no right to claim a share.
+If you have acquired retirement assets such as a 401k, 403B, IRA, etc., before or during your marriage, then these accounts may be subject to equitable distribution in your divorce.
+A common misconception when going through a divorce is that if the account is maintained in your exclusive name, your spouse has no right to claim a share.

-In Texas, this is simply not true in most circumstances.
-Generally, the value of your retirement account accumulated from the date of the marriage to the date that the complaint about divorce is filed will be subject to equitable division.
-This also generally holds true for pensions, deferred compensation plans, SEPs and SERPs as well.
+In Texas, this is not true in most circumstances.
+Generally, the value of your retirement account accumulated from the marriage date to the date the divorce complaint is filed will be subject to equitable division.
+This also generally holds for pensions, deferred compensation plans, SEPs, and SERPs.

 Our Role as Texas Divorce Lawyers

-Part of our job as your divorce lawyers is to help guide you through the distributions laws.
-In high net worth divorce situations, we explain to you any advantages in dividing the retirement asset or offsetting the assets with other assets of the marriage.
+Part of our job as your divorce lawyers is to help guide you through the distribution laws.
+In high net worth divorce situations, we explain any advantages in dividing the retirement asset or offsetting the assets with other assets of the marriage.

 We will make sure to discuss and explain in detail all tax ramifications, buy-out alternatives, and the entire QDRO process.
 As a basic rule, if the asset is earned during the marriage, it becomes a marital asset subject to division, whether the retirement benefit is a pension, IRA, Keogh, 401K, 403B, or even part of an employee stock option plan (ESOP).
 The division of retirement assets and employee benefit plans is often complicated when pre-marital interests are commingled with marital contributions.

-It is imperative that your divorce lawyer know the intricate Texas laws that apply to high net worth divorce cases.
-If your matter is in the public eye or otherwise high profile, our attorneys will work with you to maintain your privacy and keep your personal matters contained.
-This is generally accomplished through mediation or extensive behind the scenes negotiations.
+Your divorce lawyer must know the intricate Texas laws that apply to high net worth divorce cases.
+If your matter is in the public eye or otherwise high profile, our attorneys will work with you to maintain your privacy and keep your matters contained.
+This is generally accomplished through mediation or extensive behind-the-scenes negotiations.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"